swift-server/guides/heroku.md

 ### Commit changes

-We have now added the `.swift-version` file, and the `Procfile`, make sure these are committed into master or heroku will not find them.
+We have now added the `.swift-version` file, and the `Procfile`, make sure these are committed into master or Heroku will not find them.

 ### Deploying to Heroku